-The annual report which is a document that presents the activities and performance of Police, ways in which the Nigeria Police Force is developing to meet the challenges, demands and changes facing it is prepared by and published by ‘F’ Department.
+The annual report which is a document that presents the activities and performance of Police, ways in which the Nigeria Police Force is developing to meet the challenges, demands and changes facing it is prepared by and published by Department of Research and Planning.
 The research and development section ensures that all command and formations are reflected in the Annual Report to enable the true position of affairs of the police is reflected.
 This is essential for policy development as the report reflect on the past, present and the future for

 (iii) Periodic Research into problem affecting the force and proffer possible solutions.

-Occasionally the ‘F’ department, where possible in partnership with academic researchers explore the origin, causes and probable solution to the challenges of the force and other social problems affecting the organisation.
+Occasionally the department of Research and Planning, where possible in partnership with academic researchers explore the origin, causes and probable solution to the challenges of the force and other social problems affecting the organisation.
 Some of such problems crop up accidently or as a result of transformation in the society in which they perform their duty.
 This is critically analysed before policy statement is issued.